 Writing NTuples and Trees using the Text Configuration

-Last update: 16 Aug 2024 [History] [Edit]
+Last update: 19 Nov 2024 [History] [Edit]

 We previously saw how to fill and save histogram outputs.
-Many analysis workflows, including the one presented here, relies heavily on TTree outputs (often referred to as ntuples).
+Many analysis workflows, including the one presented here, rely heavily on TTree outputs (often referred to as ntuples).
 If you are not familiar with the interface of TTree, you should probably first look at the following pages and examples:

 It is possible to build an output tree by hand, but we can make use of existing tools to store the outputs of the CP algorithms in a compact format that minimizes disk space requirements, especially when systematic variations are used.
 This ntupling step is done using the Output CP algorithm.